PyGPSClient GNSS/GPS Graphical Client

-- PRESET commands support a variety of preset and user-defined commands - see user defined presets
+- Preset Commands widget supports a variety of preset and user-defined commands - see user defined presets

 An icon to the right of each 'SEND' button indicates the confirmation status of the configuration command; (pending i.e. awaiting confirmation , confirmed or warning ).

 - A warning icon (typically accompanied by an ACK-NAK response) is usually an indication that one or more of the commands sent is not supported by your receiver.